mrppdex/mrppdex.github.io/_posts/2019-5-10-Poisson-Bootstrapping.md

 ## Outro

-Bootstrapping gives us supprisingly accurate estimation of the population parameter.
-It is quick and allowes to prototype quickly.
-Obviously analytical solution gives us more robust result.
+Bootstrapping gives us surprisingly accurate estimation of the population parameter.
+It is quick and allows to prototype quickly.
+Obviously, analytical solution gives us a more robust result.